Explore

 Oasis: Beyond Wonderwall

-The opening track D’You What I Mean?
+The album’s opening track D’You What I Mean?
 Is 7 minutes and 42 seconds long.
-Before the vocals even begin we get a minute comprised of helicopter and Morse code sound effects with the final minute of the song just being guitar feedback; that’s the levels of bombastic indulgence we’re talking about here.
-This song is not radio friendly yet it was the album’s lead single and went to number 1 on the UK charts; only Oasis had the clout to get a song like this to be a single Yet they still even outdone D’You What I Mean? with All Around the World, an epic all-devouring song which lasts for a whopping 9 and a half minutes, and it too was a UK number 1; the longest song in length to ever do so.
+Before the vocals even begin we are treated to a minute comprised of helicopter and Morse Code sound effects with the final minute of the song just being guitar feedback; that’s the level of bombastic indulgence we’re talking about here.
+This song is not radio-friendly yet it was the album’s lead single and went to number 1 on the UK charts; only Oasis had the clout to get a song like this to be a single.
+Yet, they would even outdo D’You What I Mean? with All Around the World, an epic all-devouring song which lasts for a whopping 9 and a half minutes, and it too was a UK number 1; the longest song in length to ever do so.
 It’s such a monstrous, epic song; a real celebration of everything Oasis had achieved up until that point.

 I disagree with the notion that the B-sides from the Be Here Now era should have been included on the album.
-They’re great songs but they’re more reminiscent of Morning Glory and don’t match the over the top nature of Be Here Now.
-But aside from the over the top arena rockers of celebration (God knows just how many guitar tracks are on My Big Mouth and It’s Gettin’ Better Man!!), we do get two more downbeat, emotional songs in the form of Stand By Me and Don’t Go Away; the latter of which being one of Oasis’ biggest tearjerkers.
+They’re great songs but they’re more reminiscent of Morning Glory and don’t match the over-the-top nature of Be Here Now.
+But aside from the over-the-top arena rockers of celebration (God knows just how many layers of guitar tracks are on My Big Mouth and It’s Gettin’ Better Man!!), we do get two more downbeat, emotional songs in the form of Stand By Me and Don’t Go Away; the latter of which being one of Oasis’ biggest tearjerkers.

 No band could make Be Here Now today, no one would have the clout to do so.
 But not Oasis back then; I can imagine a record label executive asking the band does All Around the World have to be 9 and a half minutes long, and them replying “Yes if f**king does!”.
 When was the last time a band made an album that had the same “we’re on top of the world” spirit as that of Be Here Now?
-I’ve never been a fan of the post-millennium music scene, and for me personally, 1997 is the last year in which there was a number of high profile album releases which I loved.
+I’ve never been a fan of the post-millennium music scene, and for me personally, 1997 is the last year in which there were several high-profile album releases which I loved.
 The final sound effect on the album of a door shutting on the All Around the World Reprise signals the end of the Brit-pop era and the end of Oasis’ golden age.

 Be Here Now Era B-Sides and Rarities

-As I stated before, the b-sides for the Be Here Now were more reminiscent of the Morning Glory era.
-There are not as many b-sides during the Be Here Now era, but all of them were good.
+As I stated before, the B-sides for the Be Here Now were more reminiscent of the Morning Glory era.
+There were not as many B-sides during the Be Here Now era, but all of them were good.
 Throughout their entire 90’s output, there are only two Oasis songs I don’t like (Hey Now! and Be Here Now); the band almost literally had no filler.
-I wonder if the backlash Be Here Now received prevented the album’s fourth single Don’t Go Away (which ended up only getting released in Japan) from having any new songs.
-(I Got) The Fever is one of my absolute favourite Oasis songs; what a choon!
-While it’s not the most lyrically significant Oasis song, but it’s one seriously uplifting jam.
-The band’s cover of David Bowie’s Heros is also superb; you can’t top the original but this is a dam fine cover.
+I wonder if the backlash Be Here Now received prevented the album’s fourth single Don’t Go Away (which ended up only getting released in Japan) from having any new songs. e is one of my absolute favourite Oasis songs; what a choon!
+While it’s not the most lyrically significant Oasis song, it’s one seriously uplifting jam.
+The band’s cover of David Bowie’s Heroes is also superb; you can’t top the original but this is a dam fine cover.
 Now when will the deluxe edition of Be Here Now be here now?

 0 comments, Reply to this entry